XMuPb/EditableEncyclopedia/README.md

 # Full Game Compatibility

-**It fully supports both game** `versions 1.2 and 1.3, and works seamlessly whether you are playing with or without DLC` (including Naval DLC / War Sail mode).
+**It fully supports both game** `versions1.3, and works seamlessly whether you are playing with or without DLC` (including Naval DLC / War Sail mode).
 Every patch has been tested and refined to maintain performance and stability, so you can enjoy a consistent gameplay experience regardless of your setup.

 ### v1.1.4